All Episodes

 You know, the same Howard Zucker who decided not to buy the ventilators that New York desperately needed when they did the November 2015 story.

-MBC News even reporting, wow, occasionally they even get something right, uh, is far lower than previously thought.
+Anyway, but this indicates the coronavirus mortality rate, NBC News even reporting, wow, occasionally they even get something right, is far lower than previously thought.

-They remember, they were up at three, three and a half percent fatality rate.
+Remember, they were up at three, three and a half percent fatality rate.

-That's what the mortality rate that that's what they were saying.
+That's what they were saying.

-Now they had a problem at a meat packing plant.
+Now, they had a problem at a meat packing plant.

-And from what I hear anecdotally now, that most of those people are getting up and running again.
+And from what I hear, anecdotally now, that most of those people are getting up and running again.

-Uh that's from doctors in Wuhan.
+That's from doctors in Wuhan.

-I I just can't, I can't report if and it's being covered, but I can't report that.
+I just can't, I can't report, and it's being covered, but I can't report that because it's just ridiculous.

-Uh this is this is how sick people are.
+This is how sick people are.

-So local Democrats in Detroit are actually going to hold the vote this weekend to censor a lawmaker who met with President Trump and credited him with saving her life after he touted hydroxychloroquine.
+So local Democrats in Detroit are actually going to hold a vote this weekend to censor a lawmaker who met with President Trump and credited him with saving her life after he touted hydroxychloroquine.

-One of the things that remember Dr. Oz kept saying you fight with the army you have, not the army you wish you have.
+One of the things that, remember, Dr. Oz kept saying, you fight with the army you have, not the army you wish you have.

 We kept saying, and again, I'm not a doctor, consult your doctor, blah, blah, blah.